 Oral medications, or those that come in pill form, generally work more quickly than topical medications for toenail fungus treatment.
 They also have higher cure rates and the overall treatment time may be shorter than topical options.
-Pills to treat toenail fungus, however, will require a prescription.
+Pills to treat the infection, however, will require a prescription.
 It is also important to note that improvement will continue AFTER oral therapy is stopped, and it may take 9 to 12 months for you to see full results.
 Your healthcare provider will make sure you are not taking an medicines that could have any drug interactions as well as assess all your medical conditions.
 Combining oral drugs and topically applied antifungals can help improve treatment success.

 The top treatments for toenail fungus are:

 The best pill for toenail fungus is terbinafine.
 Evidence suggests it works better than the alternatives with the fewest side effects.
-Terbinafine results in resolution of toenail fungus 76% of the time.
+Terbinafine results in resolution of toe nail fungus 76% of the time.
 Common side effects may include headaches, skin rash, and vomiting.
 It is taken once a day for 6 to 12 weeks.

 Another good pill for toenail fungus is itraconazole.
 Itraconazole results in cure 63% of the time.
 Side effects can include headaches, stomach upset, and respiratory infection.
 Itraconazole is also taken once a day for 6 to 12 weeks.

-Commonly used to treat yeast infections, oral fluconazole (Diflucan) is another pill sometimes used to treat toenail fungus.
+Commonly used to treat yeast infections, oral fluconazole (Diflucan) is another pill sometimes used to treat fungus.
 Fluconazole is alternative to terbinafine and itraconazole for those patients that may not be able to take either of the other medications.
 It’s not approved by the Food and Drug Administration (FDA) for this use.
 Fluconazole is taken once a week for 12 months.

 Ciclopirox (Penlac Solution) is another topical medication used to treat fungal infections of the fingernails and toenails.
 It comes as a pale yellow solution supplied with a brush applicator and is applied once daily for 8- 12 months.

 Jublia (efinaconazole Solution) comes as a topical solution that is applied directly to the nail once daily for 48 week to the affected toenail fungus.
-Jublia is applied daily using a flow through brush applicator and should be applied to the affected toenail once daily for 48 weeks.
+Jublia is applied to affected toenails once daily using a flow through brush applicator and should be applied to the affected toenail once daily for 48 weeks.
 Jublia topical solution works similar to ciclopirox in that it stops the growth of the nail fungus.